- Energy and Utilities

 He is an adjunct professor at The Ohio State University Moritz College of Law, teaching a course on oil and gas law.
 Greg is also a frequent speaker on a broad range of topics impacting the natural gas industry, including oil and gas leasing and contract matters, regulatory (e.g., pooling and unitization), environmental and natural gas market issues.
 Recently, he served as the chair of the Energy & Mineral Law Foundation’s Special Institute on Title and Development Issues in the Utica Shale (2013).

-Greg is the editor of the Vorys Energy & Environment blog.
+Greg is an editor of the Vorys Energy & Environment blog.
 The blog highlights news and breaking legal developments involving the crude oil and natural gas industries, alternative and renewable energy resources and the latest environmental issues.

 Greg serves as the general counsel of the Ohio Oil and Gas Association, and is a member of the Ohio State Bar Association, the Energy and Mineral Law Foundation, and the Rocky Mountain Mineral Law Foundation.
 He also serves as an editor for the Institute for Energy Law's Oil & Gas E-Reporter.

 Greg received his J.D. from Harvard Law School and his B.A. summa cum laude from Washington and Lee University.
 He received a Fulbright Grant to study mathematics at the TH Darmstadt in West Germany in 1988-1989.